jfharden/terratest/docs/_docs/02_testing-best-practices/unit-integration-end-to-end-test.md

 **_TODO: As this is a one day project I won't attempt to complete this today _**

 Integration tests are very similar to unit tests, only you are testing multiple modules together.
-To facilitate this terraform provides an IntegrationTest function, the main difference to the UnitTest is the IntegrationTestPlan takes a list of modules, each with a unique name.
+To facilitate this terraform provides an IntegrationTest function, the main difference to the UnitTest is the IntegrationTestConfig takes a list of modules, each with a unique name, and it calls a callback function in your code to create the terraform options as they are needed.
+All previously applied modules will have their outputs passed to this function so you can use outputs from modules applied earlier in the construction of your terraformOptions.
 It passes a map of ModuleOutputs which are keyed on the unique name you gave the module.

 The destroys will be performed in the reverse order to applies.